More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About GPS Location Viewer

-GPS Location Viewer uses the browser geolocation API to display your position, accuracy, altitude, speed, and heading.
-A Leaflet grid map keeps working even without online tile servers, offering an offline-friendly view for sensor testing.
+GPS Location Viewer uses the browser geolocation API (over HTTPS) to display your position, accuracy, altitude, altitude accuracy, speed, and heading.
+A Leaflet grid map works even without online tile servers.
+Pro users can record a tracking session, read best/worst/average accuracy plus time-to-first-fix, and export the captured track as GPX, CSV, or JSON — all client-side.

-1. Press Start tracking and grant location permission when the browser prompt appears.
+1. Press Start tracking and grant location permission when the browser prompt appears (the page must be served over HTTPS).

 2. Hold the device outdoors or near a window for a faster GPS fix; watch the map center on your coordinates.

-3. Move around to see speed, altitude, heading, and accuracy update in real time.
+3. Move around to see speed, altitude, heading, and accuracy update in real time while every fix is recorded.

-4. Use Reset to clear logs and data before starting a new tracking session.
+5. Use Reset to clear logs and the recorded track before starting a new tracking session.

 Frequently Asked Questions